autogrammar/python-yaml-dsl/email2/sentence.md

 DSL builder oparty na specyfikacjach YAML.
 Specyfikacja YAML jest zapisywana w pliku `object.yaml`.

 Ta implementacja obsługuje podstawowe reguły tworzenia zdań w oparciu o specyfikację YAML.
 Można ją rozszerzyć o bardziej zaawansowane reguły, jeśli to konieczne.
+Key features of this implementation:
+It uses the argparse module to handle command-line arguments.
+The generate_sentence function creates sentences based on the object and action specifications.
+It handles nested objects, modifiers, and public/private data as described in the documentation.
+The script generates random sentences by choosing random objects, actions, and values from the provided data.
+It supports optional parameters in sentences (e.g., ({action} to)) by including them in the sentence pattern on the enb of sentence

 Ten skrypt implementuje następujące funkcjonalności:
 - Wczytywanie specyfikacji YAML z plików `object.yaml`, `private.yaml` i `public.yaml`.